VladTheImpaler32/opencv/README.md

 # opencv
-learning opencv and anything else computer vision related
+learning by messing around with opencv and other cv related things :)